joseph-fj/micro-dark-theme/README.md

-If you're a Micro editor user, you may find that its built-in colorschemes don't fullfil your syntax highlighting desires.. so I recommend you to try this dark theme which I have made using `.micro` file
+If you're a Micro editor user, you may find that its built-in colorschemes don't fullfil your syntax highlighting desires.. so I recommend you to try this dark theme which I have made using `.micro` files that is provided by micro editor.
 ## Setup
 First, navigate to ~/.config/micro/ directory and create `colorschemes` directory if it's not created yet.